Cabanis's ground sparrow

-Cabanis's ground sparrow or Costa Rican ground sparrow (Melozone cabanisi), is an American sparrow.
+Cabanis's ground sparrow (Melozone cabanisi) or the Costa Rican ground sparrow, is a bird species of the Passerellidae family.
 It previously was considered a subspecies of the Prevost's ground sparrow.

 Cabanis's ground sparrow is endemic to central Costa Rica.
-It is ranked as "Near Threatened" by the IUCN due to its small range most of which has been deforested for centuries.
-The species has adapted well to secondary habitats and coffee plantations, and should not be considered at risk.
+It is ranked as "Near Threatened" by the IUCN due to its small range on the Meseta Central which has seen increased urban development in recent decades.
+Though it persists in altered habitats like coffee plantations, the sparrow has a limited distribution and the population is relatively small, estimated at only between 2958 and 11,832 mature individuals.
+It is also believed to be decreasing in number.

 Description

 It is on average 15 cm long and weighs 28 g.
 The adult has a stubby dark-grey bill, unstreaked olive-brown upperparts, a rufous crown and mainly white underparts.
 Young birds are browner above, have yellower underparts, and a duller indistinct head pattern.
 The rufous of the crown extends to behind the eye and is bordered on its anterior edge with black.
 This black border is broken by a white eye ring.
 The forehead is white, bordered below with a thin black line; there is a black malar stripe, and a black central breast patch.